 If you’ve got imminent travel plans, makes sure that’s reflected in the travel plans section.

-Step Five — The Appointment
+Step Five — The Passport Appointment for Baby

 Bring your application form, passport photo, certified copy of birth certificate, passport fee(s), flight itinerary (if you are traveling soon), and any other supporting documents (for special cases, you know who you are) to your appointment.

 Step Six — Receive Your Baby’s Passport and Enjoy Your Trip!

 Most routine applicants can expect to receive their passport in the mail in about 4-6 weeks after application.